 Workstation, Environmental, Profiles, Accounts

-Several items and features listed below affect whether staff members can successfully log in to the Oracle Service Cloud application.
+Several items and features listed below affect whether staff members can successfully log in to the Oracle B2C Service application.
 Review the following items to determine why staff members may be unable to log in to your application:

 Verify that a staff account exists within your application for that staff member and that the staff account is not disabled or locked.
 For more information on locked staff accounts, refer to Answer ID 2176: Re-enabling Locked Staff Accounts.